zetaalphavector/zeta-alpha-challenge/live.md

 # Introduction

 When implementing a search API (`SearchAPI`) we need to interact with a search engine (`SearchEngine`) to retrieve the hits that match the user query.
 The search engine will return the hits in pages, where each page contains a number of hits (page size).
 The user can control which page and page size they want to retrieve.
-But some times the page and page size values that we send to the search engine are not the same as the ones that the user requested.
+But sometimes the page and page size values that we send to the search engine are not the same as the ones that the user requested.
 In this problem set we explore two such cases.
 Let's define the `SearchEngine` class, which we **don't control** (we can't change its code).

 ```python
 class SearchEngine: